char0n/vladimirgorej.com/_posts/2021-09-07-things-i-have-learned-maintaining-javascript-monorepo-with-lerna.md

 ### A word on npm binaries

-Before npm workspaces, to run a binary from one of the *monorepo* packages, we had to use the [link-parent-bin](https://www.npmjs.com/package/link-parent-bin) npm package to link top-level npm binaries to all *monorepo* packages.
+Before npm workspaces, to run a binary from one of the *monorepo* packages, we had to use the <a href="https://www.npmjs.com/package/link-parent-bin" target="_blank" rel="noopener noreferrer">link-parent-bin</a>
+npm package to link top-level npm binaries to all *monorepo* packages.
 This is no longer required as npm supports this natively.

 ## Closing words